 Other example may be Weather Services, which can be used to get the weather information.
 Any

 application on the network can use the service of the Weather Service to get the weather information.
+Connections: Connections means the link connecting these self-contained distributed services with each other, itenable client to Services communications.
+In case of Web services SOAP over HTTP is used to

 communicate the between services.

 The following figure is a typical example of the service-oriented architecture.
-It shows how a service
+It shows how a serviceconsumer sends a service request to a service provider.
+After accepting the request, service provider

 sends a message to the service consumer.
 In this case a service provider can also be a service